Atlas Digital Emailer

 Competitive Analysis

 I created a competitive analysis to position the Atlas Emailer as a potential software product, comparing it to tools our club members might otherwise use.
-I wanted to visualize before the platform was built, how to frame it as a fully realized product with unique value.
+I wanted to visualize before the platform was built, how to frame it as a fully realized product.

-Essentially, the Atlas Emailer stands out because it combines features that competing platforms split apart.
-Unlike Simplify, it retrieves recruiter emails automatically and stores them in an internal database, reducing long-term costs.
-Unlike Apollo.io, it doesn’t require constant API calls or pay-per-search fees.
-It also goes beyond both tools by generating personalized, GPT-powered emails rather than just using basic templates.
-With these goals in mind, we want to design the Atlas Emailer to be more sustainable, cost-efficient, and personalized than existing alternatives.
+The Atlas Emailer combines features that other platforms separate.
+Unlike Simplify, it automatically retrieves and stores recruiter emails in an internal database, cutting long-term costs.
+Unlike Apollo.io, it doesn’t rely on expensive API calls or pay-per-search fees.
+And unlike both, it generates fully personalized, GPT-powered emails instead of generic templates.
+Our goal is to build a more sustainable, cost-efficient, and personalized outreach tool than existing alternatives.

 Key Insights:

-More than 75% reused generic templates, reducing personalization
+• More than 75% interviewed reused generic templates, reducing personalization

-Time and energy spent securing internships often outweighed the work of internship itself
+• Time and energy spent securing internships was too high

 RESEARCH